Andyroid0/Pegasus/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+After you pull the Repo, bring the console to the directory containing all the program files.
+Running the command *python app.py* will launch the program.

+Git Commands can be found at [Git-Commands cheatsheet](http://github.com/joshnh/Git-Commands).
+Quick GIT tutorial (roughly half-hour at normal video speed) [GIT Tutorial](https://www.youtube.com/watch?v=SWYqp7iY_Tc)

+If you don't want to use command line for GIT, there are GUIs available like [GITkraken](https://www.gitkraken.com/git-client)

 ### Prerequisites

-Make sure you have an up to date version of python (3.7.6 I believe.)
-3.8 doesn't work with some of the libraries that are required yet.
+Make sure you have an up-to-date version of python (3.7.6 I believe,) and Chrome.
+Python 3.8 doesn't work with some of the libraries that are required yet.
 I think that 3.8 is unstable anyway?
 So stick with 3.7.6

 Libraries needed:
 ```